 The discovery was awarded the 2016 Innovation in Smart Chemistry Award, sponsored by Nike, NASA, the U.S. Department of State, the American Chemical Society Green Chemical Institute, and the U.S. Agency for International Development, attracting the interest of major corporations, public policymakers, and the philanthropic community.

-Dr. Overcash, a chemical engineer and an environmental specialist who has researched industrial pollution prevention since 1980, founded the organization with fellow scientists specializing in chemical engineering, industrial engineering, environmental health, and human health.
-Many in the group had focused their work on green energy, process and sustainable systems engineering, chemical circularity, as well as life cycle impact and risk modeling.
+Dr. Overcash, a chemical engineer and an environmental specialist who has developed industrial pollution prevention methods throughout his career, founded the organization with fellow scientists specializing in chemical engineering, industrial engineering, environmental health, and human health.
+Many in the group had focused their work on green energy, process and sustainable systems engineering, chemical circularity, as well as life cycle impact, and risk modeling.

 To date, more than 2,000 detailed chemical manufacturing processes with separate CAS numbers and representing a wide variety of molecular structures, elemental compositions, and commercial uses have been mapped to the database.
 The goal is to produce the map of the environmental footprints of all products by first establishing the carbon footprint of the industrial chemicals used, the critical base of any product.
 It will provide the primary data and the means for Scope 3 reporting of the indirect emissions of a company’s suppliers and its upstream and downstream supply chain activities.